MWR1/discord-transparency/README.md

 -   Press `CTRL + SHIFT + I` inside Discord.
 A tab should open to the side
 -   Navigate to the `Console` tab, near the top right corner
--   Copy the script found inside this page, inside the file <b>`manual-copy-pasting.min.js`</b>, under "for manual copy pasting"
+-   Copy the script from above, at the files section, in this page, from inside the file <b>`manual-copy-pasting.js`</b>
 -   Go to Discord, then inside the Console tab paste the script you've just copied.
-And that's it. <br>
+And that's it <br>
     ❗ Meanwhile this is the easier way to set it up, each time Discord launches, you have to follow these same steps again, because the script will be deleted with each relaunch. <b>But it's a little simpler this time</b>, because, while in the Console tab, you can just press the `ARROW UP KEY`, then `ENTER`, and the script will appear, without having to copy and paste it again from this page.

 ## 2. Launching the script with Discord

 ❗ This is a little bit harder than the copy and pasting technique, but you won't have to open the developer console again and again, each time discord launches.

--   Press the `WINDOWS KEY`, and then type `%appdata%`
+-   Press the `WINDOWS KEY`, and then type `%appdata%` (on Windows).
 -   Locate the folder called "Discord", and open it
 -   Open the first folder inside it, which should be something like `0.0.xxx`, and open it
 -   Open the folder called "modules"